-Millersville University students access MyVille to check their email and get important news.
+Millersville University students access their MyVille portal to check their email and get important news.
 Students are strongly encouraged to check their email often, at least once a day.
-Directions to activate this account are located in the Roadmap to Enrollment publication.
-MAX is the Banner portal that allows students to add/drop classes, see official grades, pay bills online, check the progress of degrees (through Degree Audit), and view your class schedule.
+Directions to activate this account are located in your Getting Started brochure.
+MAX is the Banner portal that allows students to add/drop classes, see official grades, pay bills online, check the progress of degrees (through Degree Works), and view your class schedule.
 Desire2Learn (D2L) is the online learning management software utilized by Millersville (similar to Blackboard or Moodle).
 Students experiencing difficulty can contact the Help Desk.

 Millersville is a wireless University allowing students to bring their own laptops, tablets, and other mobile devices.
 There are also numerous computer labs available for student use.
 Students are given a print quota of pages based upon published semester allotments (or a GoPrint $$ total credit) per semester.
 When printing, students will use a GoPrint station where they log in and print documents waiting in their account.

 Undergraduate Transfer Credit Evaluation: